 80. Bend the coil into the winding cone.

 81. Using a screwdriver, pull the inner spring out so that it is accessible.
-Vise grip the shaft to keep the spring from slide back inside the larger spring.
+Vise-grip the shaft to keep the spring from sliding back inside the larger spring.

 83. Wind the spring on the winding cone.

 84. Using a screwdriver in the winding cone holes may help.
 Be sure not to wind the spring too far.

 85. Heat the end of the coil.
 Bend it away from the spring.
 Hit it into the winding cone.